Jabin0214/stast220/README.md

 # stast220
-## some project about the 220 https://github.com/Jabin0214/stast220
+## some project about the stats220 https://github.com/Jabin0214/stast220
+It cotains:
+- some assignments
+- Drafts and new findings
+- some attemps

+*If you find something I can improve, feel free to talk to me*

+From **Jabin Chen**